ja-guzzle/docs/docs/how_to_guides/ingest_data/Derivation Strategy.md

 | 1010    | n10  |
 ```
 * In the validation and transformation section, we have defined
 1. A new column **full_name** is doing concatenation of **name** column and "_new" string.
-If we do not provide any data type then Guzzle will take a string as the data type for this column and if the data type field has a value then it will take that data type for that column.
-As you can see from the below image.
+Since the full_name column does not exist in the target table, and we have provided data type value in the validation and transformation section so, Guzzle will respect that data type value and take that data type for the defined column.
+If the user does not provide the value of the data type then Guzzle will take **string** as a data type value.
-2. **name** column but a validate data type flag is **false**, and also we haven't defined any data type so, Guzzle will not validate this column's data and the data type for this column will be inherited from the target as the name column is present in the target.
+2. **name** column but a validate data type checkbox is **unchecked**, and also we haven't defined any data type so, Guzzle will not validate this column's data and the data type for this column will be inherited from the target as the name column is present in the target.

 <a href="https://guzzle.justanalytics.com/img/docs/how-to-guides/ingest_data/schema_derivation_3.png" target="_self" >
     <img width="1000" src="/img/docs/how-to-guides/ingest_data/schema_derivation_3.png" />